 Local or Regional Building Codes/Regulations and Metal Panel Systems

-Last but not least, some cities, regions, and states have distinct building codes based on the location’s specific needs, which means the roof or wall system you design with must adhere to these regulations and requirements.
-This includes such requirements as the Florida Building Code (FBC), Miami-Dade County building codes, Texas Department of Insurance (TDI), International Code Council Evaluation Services (ICC-ES).
+Last but not least, some cities, regions, and states have distinct building codes based on the location’s specific needs, which means the roof or wall system you design must adhere to these regulations and requirements.
+This includes such requirements as the Florida Building Code (FBC), Miami-Dade County building codes, Texas Department of Insurance (TDI), and International Code Council Evaluation Services (ICC-ES).

 Design Consideration #2: Metal Material Type

 There are five common metals used for architectural metal roofing and wall systems:

 Galvalume and aluminum are the two metals specified for the majority of projects, as both materials are highly recyclable (and frequently made from previously recycled materials), durable, and long-lasting.
 We explored the significant difference between these two options above in the fact that aluminum is always recommended on coastal properties, as it does not corrode or rust when in contact with seawater or saltwater.
 That being said, Galvalume is the most popularly specified metal material, as it’s more rigid than aluminum, costs less, and is more readily available.

 We could go on for a long time about the individual requirements, inclusions, exclusions, and beyond for each metal material.
 Fortunately, you can learn more about the topic of metal roof material attributes and comparisons here.